reddy-lab-code-research/PPOCoder/README.md

 | `run`    | Index of the run                                 | 1      |

-Running `run.sh` saves generated programs in a txt file and the model weights at the end of each epoch.
+Running `run.sh` saves generated programs in a `.txt` file and the model weights at the end of each epoch.

 <!-- ```bash
 cd PPOCoder